edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: gteq: anytype >= anytype -> bool

-    Performs a greater than/equals comparison with two values of :eql:type:`anytype`.
+    Produces true for two compatible values if the left one is equal or greater.

-    This results in a :eql:type:`bool` of ``true`` if the left operand is greater than or the same value as the right operand:
+    This results in a :eql:type:`bool`:

     .. code-block:: edgeql-repl